-At a little higher price range, there’s Optoma CinemaX P1.
-This short throw projector is perfect for a home theater setup, as well as various lectures or business meetings.
+At a slightly higher price range, there’s Optoma CinemaX P1.
+This short-throw projector is perfect for a home theater setup, as well as various lectures or business meetings.

 The Optoma projector delivers a 4K image in a 1,500,000:1 contrast ratio.
 Its advanced light source has 3,000 lumens of brightness and can offer up to 30,000 hours of performance.